Joint Replacement Surgery at Parkview Ortho Hospital

 The need for total joint replacement surgery typically results from osteoarthritis, which causes excessive wear and tear on joint cartilage.
 Joint cartilage is a tough, smooth tissue that covers the ends of bones where joints are located.
 It helps cushion the bones during movement, and because it is smooth and slippery, it allows for motion with minimal friction.

-Osteoarthritis, the most common form of arthritis, is a wear and tear condition that affects joint cartilage.
-It develops after years of constant motion and pressure in the joints.
-As the cartilage continues to wear away, the joint becomes increasingly painful and difficult to move.
+Arthritis, developed after years of constant motion and pressure in the joints, begins to wear down the cartilage.
+The joint becomes increasingly painful and difficult to move.
 If conservative treatment options fail to provide relief, your surgeon may recommend a total joint replacement.